Parent Boost Visitor Visa - Visa Matters

 • After three years – A second medical examination is required to renew the visa (must be completed offshore)

-If a parent’s health deteriorates between assessments, they may not be eligible to return to New Zealand—even after having lived here for three years.
+If a parent’s health deteriorates between assessments and they do not have Acceptable Standard of Health, they will not be eligible to return to New Zealand—even after having lived here for three years.

 Tips to Strengthen Your Parent Boost Visitor Visa Application